Photography Pricing 2020

 State Of The Photography Industry

-I’ve declared the end of competition for the photography business in 2018.
-This declaration still holds true.
+I declared the end of the competition for the photography industry in 2018.
+This declaration still holds true as we begin the new decade 2020.
 We are in the hay-day of photography.
-The need for photography is great and the number of photographers or solutions to create an images is still greater than the need.
+The need for photography is great, however, the number of photographers or solutions to create images is still greater than the need.

-Yet, some photographers can still charge thousands of dollars for a photograph.
-Why is this the case?, if the rules of supply and demand would recognize photography as a commodity.
+You know it’s true, some photographers can charge thousands of dollars for a photograph.
+Why is this the case?
+The rules of supply and demand would dictate the photography industry is a commodity-based industry in 2020.

-New technology is taking some common forms of photography away from the average photographer.
+New technology has taken some types of photography away from the average photographer.
 Yet, technology also gives us more opportunity to pick up a camera and make a living as a photographer.
 More so than any time in history.

-In my opinion, the industry is still stable, yet ever-evolving.
-Photography has never been static.
+In my opinion, the photography industry in 2020 is still stable, yet ever-evolving.
+Photography business has never been static.
 Photographers complained about 35mm cameras, auto settings, autofocus

 One of the biggest struggles a photographer faces is to understand the value of their work and copyright.
 Here are two basic facts to consider: 1.
 No one has your eye and, 2.
 If your copyright isn’t valuable, then why are others who would take your work trying so hard to get it?

 The future of photography holds many opportunities.
 The still camera is only one tool in the toolbox of the professional photographer.
 The industry continues to change.
 Today, a photographer does not need to be a pure photographer to earn respect as a photographer.
-Many excellent photographers combine other skills to their craft, such as, video, writing, design, and education.
-In many cases, it is mandatory that a photographer bring something new to the table which adds value to what they do.
-In 2018, it’s okay to be a photographer and something else.
-What is your and?
+Many excellent photographers combine other skills to their craft, such as, video, writing, design, new technology, and education.
+In many cases, it is mandatory that a photographer brings something new to the table which adds value to what they do.
+In 2020, it’s okay to be a photographer and something else.
+Just ask what is your and?

-The act of hiring a new photographer is a risk.
-This is one of the most important things a photographer can understand when dealing with a potential client.
-As such, the photographer’s job is to minimize this risk.
+The act of hiring a new photographer is a risk, no matter the photography price.
+This is what photography buyers feel and one of the most important things a photographer must understand.
+It’s the photographer’s job is to minimize this risk, no matter the photography price.

 Often a photography buyer hires a photographer to create photographs for a one-time event.
-If the photographer does a poor job, the opportunity for future business is lost.
+If the photographer does a poor job, the opportunity for future business is lost, no matter the photography price.

 The good news for the photography buyer is there is an abundance of photographers to select from in the market.
-The bad news is that there is a large selection of options, and this fact can be overwhelming.
-Fortunately, if you make an effort you will find a photographer with the style, value and price for your budget.
+The bad news is that there is a large selection of options for photography buyer, and this fact can be overwhelming.
+Fortunately, if you make an effort you will find a photographer with the style, value, and price for your budget.

 Why Are Professional Photographers So Expensive?